 One of the popular instances was in 1985 when Sir James Goldsmith (Anglo-French financier, politician, and business tycoon) attempted to acquire Crown Zellerbach Corporation (an American Paper ConglomerateConglomerateA conglomerate is a company or corporation made up of different businesses that operate in various industries or sectors, often unrelated.
 It holds a stake in multiple smaller companies that choose to manage their business separately to avoid the risk of being in a single market, thus, taking advantage of diversification. based out of San Francisco, California).
 He faced a flip-over poison pill in which Sir Goldsmith attempted to acquire the firm.
 While he could not proceed with the merger transaction, he successfully obtained a controlling stake in Crown Zellerbach.
 As the goal of flip-over is to shield unwanted acquisition, the strategy was proven to be a failure.

 The flip-over poison pill strategy has been designed to make the transaction unattractive to the acquirer till a point they either end the deal or are compelled to negotiate terms with the Board of Directors.
 This strategy is only used by firms that have adopted the bylaw.

 If the poison pill were triggered, the flip-in rights would work for the benefit of the shareholders.
 However, Right holders also would retain the right to wait for a squeeze-out merger and to exercise their rights in exchange for shares of the acquirer’s common stock.

 This has been a guide Flip-Over Poison Pill.
-Here we discuss the strengths and weakness of the flip-over and also the execution of the flip-over pill along with examples.
+Here we discuss the strengths and weaknesses of the flip-over and also the execution of the flip-over pill along with examples.
 You may also take a look at the following articles:-